Please wait while the search results are loading...

 Google offers its Voice app, with all calls within the U.S. free of charge and international calls at low cost without roaming fees.
 The service works using Wi-Fi networks.

 Not surprisingly, there are a large number of players in the VOIP service market.
-A leader in this technology is the Vonage, a New Jersey-based firm, which was acquired by Ericsson in July 2022.
-In addition to relatively new firms like Vonage and Net2Phone, however, are the traditional telephone companies, such as Verizon and AT&T, as well as cable companies like Comcast.
+A leader in this technology is Vonage, a New Jersey-based firm, which was acquired by Ericsson in July 2022.
+In addition to firms like Vonage and Net2Phone, however, are the traditional telephone companies, such as Verizon and AT&T, as well as cable companies like Comcast.
 These companies followed Vonage’s lead into VOIP, and all offer some type of VOIP service.

 One of the more interesting players in VOIP is Skype.
 Skype works on peer-to-peer technology; that is, users must download the free Skype software to their computers or smartphones.
 They can then make VOIP calls to other computers that contain Skype software.
 Several users may participate in a conference call at once.
 Microsoft has integrated Skype’s features into many of its products, such as its extremely popular Xbox game machines.
 Skype’s challenge was to move beyond the distribution of free software, in order to generate significant subscription-based fees.